protz/dagstuhl-rust-2025/2-Proposal.md

 BP: Same concern as above re: "vulnerabilities"

 BP: What is a "proof ladder"?
+JP: set of representative examples in order of increasing difficulty

 BP: Some additional ideas:
 - A shared understanding of the advantages and disadvantages of existing analysis techniques